-Back when I was dating, I had a list of ideal features and qualities that I hoped to find in a someday spouse.
+Back when I was dating, I had a list of ideal features and qualities that I hoped to find in a spouse someday.
 Personality traits, family values, life experience…those sorts of things.
-This list helped me think a little more intentionally about who I ended up with and gave me an ideal to pursue.
+This list helped me think more intentionally about who I wanted to end up with and gave me an ideal to pursue.

-When you were back window-shopping the marketing automation platform tools, you probably had a similar list.
-Instead of personality traits, you probably considered price point, and instead of family values, you more likely thought of technical capabilities.
+When you were window-shopping marketing automation platforms, you probably had a similar list.
+Instead of personality traits, you considered price point, and instead of family values, you more likely thought of technical capabilities.

 If you’re like many modern marketers, the ability of your marketing automation platform to talk to your CRM was probably (hopefully!) high on that list – and maybe even one of the reasons you ended up with Marketo.

-So, let’s dive into some areas to know about your Marketo-Salesforce integration!
+So, let’s dive into some important topics to know about your Marketo-Salesforce integration!

 Click to jump to a section:

 Related: Our MarTech consulting tackles every challenge you have!

 Understanding the sync

 There are a few things that you should understand about the sync and how it works between these two platforms: